votingworks/vxsuite/libs/cvr-fixture-generator/README.md

 ## Limitations

-- Fixtures must be generated using a ballot package, which means that they cannot be auto-generated.
-We may revisit this once ballot layouts are included in the election definition.
 - Multi-sheet ballots are not supported.
 There is no underlying technical limitation, we just do not have the fixtures or the requirement yet to test this and ensure the fixtures are correct.